nitin-jaiman/CustomClickableEmailPhoneTextview/README.md

-Android Doesn't have clickable emailaddress or phonenumber within textview unlike IOS.
+Android Doesn't have clickable email address or phonenumber within textview unlike IOS.
 This library is a custom implementation of Android's default textview.

 EDIT: Library has been further enhanced, now you can make any pattern clickable just provide regex of that pattern.